 Played with in Up All Night episode named "Parents".
 Reagen dreads a visit from her mother, and is annoyed by her.
 Also, Reagen's mother is proud of how she brought up Reagen and writes a book about it, which annoys Reagen even more.
 Averted by the end of the episode, because Reagen's mother realizes what she was doing wrong after she has a heart to heart talk with Reagen and becomes more supportive.

 Pops a lot in Hispanic Soap Operas as the typical castrating mother of the male lead, but the best and biggest one in malevolence is Catalina Creel de Larios in Cuna De Lobos.
-For her, "Family Name" comes before everything (including fortune and love), and because of that she is not shy in committing murder, lying barefaced and manipulating everything and everyone around her.
-She even has an Eyepatch of Power who makes her look more sinister (and the patch is a plot point in itself)!
+For her, "Family Name" comes before everything (including fortune and love), and because of that she is not shy in committing murder, lying barefaced, and manipulating everything and everyone around her.
+She even has an Eyepatch of Power which makes her look more sinister (and the patch is a plot point in itself)!

 The Wire gives us De'londa Brice, who forces her son to become a drug dealer to support her decadent lifestyle.

 The mother of the Peacock family (Ma Barker meets Deliverance) in The X-Files episode "Home".

 Bernarda Alba from Garcķa Lorca's play La Casa De Bernarda Alba ("The House of Bernarda Alba").
 Even in the 1930, when all the values this woman embodied were still living in the deepest of Spain's countryside, she still managed to come as too oppressive, coldhearted, cruel, and smothering (and not only for her old maid), to the point of killing her youngest daughter, Adela, when she openly defies her and tries to run away... and then happily claiming "My daughter, she dies a virgin!".